- April 24, 2017

 You can download Photolemur using the link that you receive after purchasing a license or after registering for the free version.
 The installation process is the same for both versions.

-Click the Download button in the email you’ve received or click here.
-Clicking this link will initiate the download.
+Click the Download button in the email you’ve received to initiate the download.

-Double-click the Photolemur.dmg file.
+Double-click the Photolemur_3.dmg file.
 You’ll find this file where all other files go that you download from the internet.
 The default location is your Downloads folder.